OpenEvalProject/evals/manuscripts/elife-96357/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/03tzb2h73 Neuroscience Graduate Program, Department of Biomedical Sciences, Ajou University Graduate School of Medicine Suwon Republic of Korea
+1. Neuroscience Graduate Program, Department of Biomedical Sciences, Ajou University Graduate School of Medicine Suwon Republic of Korea ([ROR:03tzb2h73](https://ror.org/03tzb2h73))
-2. https://ror.org/03tzb2h73 Department of Brain Science, Ajou University School of Medicine Suwon Republic of Korea
+2. Department of Brain Science, Ajou University School of Medicine Suwon Republic of Korea ([ROR:03tzb2h73](https://ror.org/03tzb2h73))
-3. https://ror.org/04h9pn542 Interdisciplinary Program in Bioinformatics, Seoul National University Seoul Republic of Korea
+3. Interdisciplinary Program in Bioinformatics, Seoul National University Seoul Republic of Korea ([ROR:04h9pn542](https://ror.org/04h9pn542))
-4. https://ror.org/03tzb2h73 Department of Psychiatry, Ajou University School of Medicine Suwon Republic of Korea
+4. Department of Psychiatry, Ajou University School of Medicine Suwon Republic of Korea ([ROR:03tzb2h73](https://ror.org/03tzb2h73))
-5. https://ror.org/01zqcg218 Department of Oral Microbiology, College of Dentistry, Kyung Hee University Seoul Republic of Korea
+5. Department of Oral Microbiology, College of Dentistry, Kyung Hee University Seoul Republic of Korea ([ROR:01zqcg218](https://ror.org/01zqcg218))

 † Corresponding author

 ## Abstract

 The circadian clock, an internal time-keeping system orchestrates 24 hr rhythms in physiology and behavior by regulating rhythmic transcription in cells.
 Astrocytes, the most abundant glial cells, play crucial roles in CNS functions, but the impact of the circadian clock on astrocyte functions remains largely unexplored.
 In this study, we identified 412 circadian rhythmic transcripts in cultured mouse cortical astrocytes through RNA sequencing.
-Gene Ontology analysis indicated that genes involved in Ca 2+ homeostasis are under circadian control.
-Notably, Herpud1 ( Herp ) exhibited robust circadian rhythmicity at both mRNA and protein levels, a rhythm disrupted in astrocytes lacking the circadian transcription factor, BMAL1.
-HERP regulated endoplasmic reticulum (ER) Ca 2+ release by modulating the degradation of inositol 1,4,5-trisphosphate receptors (ITPRs).
-ATP-stimulated ER Ca 2+ release varied with the circadian phase, being more pronounced at subjective night phase, likely due to the rhythmic expression of ITPR2.
-Correspondingly, ATP-stimulated cytosolic Ca 2+ increases were heightened at the subjective night phase.
-This rhythmic ER Ca 2+ response led to circadian phase-dependent variations in the phosphorylation of Connexin 43 (Ser368) and gap junctional communication.
-Given the role of gap junction channel (GJC) in propagating Ca 2+ signals, we suggest that this circadian regulation of ER Ca 2+ responses could affect astrocytic modulation of synaptic activity according to the time of day.
+Gene Ontology analysis indicated that genes involved in Ca2+ homeostasis are under circadian control.
+Notably, Herpud1 (Herp) exhibited robust circadian rhythmicity at both mRNA and protein levels, a rhythm disrupted in astrocytes lacking the circadian transcription factor, BMAL1.
+HERP regulated endoplasmic reticulum (ER) Ca2+ release by modulating the degradation of inositol 1,4,5-trisphosphate receptors (ITPRs).
+ATP-stimulated ER Ca2+ release varied with the circadian phase, being more pronounced at subjective night phase, likely due to the rhythmic expression of ITPR2.
+Correspondingly, ATP-stimulated cytosolic Ca2+ increases were heightened at the subjective night phase.
+This rhythmic ER Ca2+ response led to circadian phase-dependent variations in the phosphorylation of Connexin 43 (Ser368) and gap junctional communication.
+Given the role of gap junction channel (GJC) in propagating Ca2+ signals, we suggest that this circadian regulation of ER Ca2+ responses could affect astrocytic modulation of synaptic activity according to the time of day.
 Overall, our study enhances the understanding of how the circadian clock influences astrocyte function in the CNS, shedding light on their potential role in daily variations of brain activity and health.

 ## Introduction